ToyKeeper/qmk_firmware/keyboards/nuphy/air75_v2/ansi/keymaps/toykeeper/readme.md

       red is at the top and purple is at the bottom.
     * The side LED power displays change in brightness depending on whether the device is currently plugged in, and whether it's actively charging.
+    * Side LEDs animate while the battery is charging.
+The underlying hardware doesn't provide accurate battery status during charging, so it just plays an animation instead of showing how full the battery is.
     * The vendor's side LED functions sometimes override the power displays, like when it wants to indicate something about wireless status.
+    * Setup required: Set your side LED mode to "off" in order to allow the battery indicator to work.
+Then press Star+Enter to enable or disable the side LED battery indicator.

+  * Detailed battery display:  Hold Star+Backslash to display the battery fullness in percent, using the F1-F10 keys for the "tens" digit, and the 0-9 keys for the "ones" digit.
+Colors follow the battery rainbow, and the "tens" digit is cumulative, so 57% would light up F1 to F5, with the "7" key also illuminated.

   * F1-F12 row
     * The user can choose whether the F1-F12 row emits normal keycodes or more